When entering the U.S. as a national phase filing, which two items must be submitted?

 Prepare for the Manual of Patent Examining Procedure Exam.
 Study with quizzes and multiple-choice questions, with hints and explanations.
 Master the MPEP content and excel in your exam!

-When entering the U.S. as a national phase filing under the Patent Cooperation Treaty (PCT), the correct items that must be submitted include a copy of the international application and the national filing fee.
+When entering the national phase in the United States after international patent filing under the Patent Cooperation Treaty (PCT), it is essential to provide certain required documents to ensure the application is processed correctly.
+The correct answer involves submitting a copy of the international application alongside the national filing fee.

 Subscribe